hanami/guides/content/v2.2/introduction/building-a-web-app.md

 1 example, 0 failures
 ```

-## Listing books
+## Listing books from a database

-Let's adapt our spec to expect an index of books from a database.
-New Hanami apps use an SQLite database by default, so we can set that up first.
+Of course, returning a static list of books is not particularly useful.
+Let's address this by retrieving books from a database.

 ### Preparing a books table